 Gas Levels May Vary Depending on Individual

 We all emit gas but still, situations may vary by individual.
 Other people have more gassy problems eating certain foods and drinks compare to others.
-According to studies, the average person emit intestinal gas 14-16 times a day and produces about 1 to 4 pints of digestive gas.
+According to studies, the average person emits intestinal gas 14-16 times a day and produces about 1 to 4 pints of digestive gas.
 That could be definitely more than you expect.

 Most people who consider themselves extremely gassy usually have only fairly normal amounts.
 But, it could be that it's pretty much more uncomfortable both physically and emotionally to quite a few people than it is to others.
 Exactly what causes intestinal-gas?
-The two main causes are: 1.
-From air that you swallow 2.
+The two main causes are 1.
+From the air that you swallow 2.
 As a secondary result of food digestion.

 Air Swallowing (Aerophagia)

 Typically, burping is the result of air that you swallow.
 Many of us don't swallow air intentionally.
-You may not be aware that you are swallowing air by doing/consuming some stuffs.
+You may not be aware that you are swallowing air by doing/consuming some stuff.
 These habits can likely increase gas and bloating:

 - If you are smoking